seatgeek/react-infinite/README.md

 #### Bool `isInfiniteLoading`
 Defaults to `false`.
 This property determines whether the infinite spinner is showing.

+#### String `disableSmoothScrolling`
+Defaults to `false`.
+See the "smooth scrolling" section above.
+This prevents a style property from being set on the children you pass in with `pointer-events` corresponding to whether the parent container is scrolling.

+#### Number `timeScrollStateLastsForAfterUserScrolls`
+Defaults to `150` (in milliseconds).
+On Apple and some other devices, scroll is inertial.
+This means that the window continues to scroll for several hundred milliseconds after an `onScroll` event is fired.
+To prevent janky behavior, we do not want `pointer-events` to reactivate before the window has finished moving.
+Setting this parameter causes the `Infinite` component to think that the user is still scrolling for the specified number of milliseconds after the last `onScroll` event is received.

 #### String `className`
 Allows a CSS class to be set on the scrollable container.